maubanel/UE5-CPP-Functions-Templates-Classes/containers/README.md

 Now lets first shuffle the cards then use iterators (poiters, will explain in more detail later on) our final way of iterating through a four loop.
 The `auto` type is generic and will accept any pointer type that the container contains (which could be any c++ class).
 Don't worry if this doesn't make too much sense yet.

+Press the <kbd>Play</kbd> button multiple times and the vector of cards is always in the same position so the shuffle doesn't appear to be random?

 ![add random shuffle and loop with iterators](images/runProgram.png)

 ![](../images/line2.png)

 ##### `Step 10.`\|`UECPPFTC`| :large_blue_diamond:

 ![alt_text](images/.png)